hazard-ready/disaster-preparedness/README.md

 1. `python manage.py createsuperuser`
 2. `python manage.py runserver` to run a development server on localhost:8000 or see below for how to deploy via Apache.
 3. Visit http://server.ip/admin and log in with new user.
-4. You should see a list of content. _Don't try to directly edit data that came from the shapefiles/rasters - they are liable to be so complex with so many points that attempting this freezes or crashes the browser._ **TODO: Do those shapefiles need to show up in here at all?**
+4. You should see two lists: `Authentication and Authorization` and `Disasterinfosite`.
+The first one contains information about the Django superuser, as well as users who sign up for this site.
+5. If you have a problem loading the site while logged in as a superuser, it may be because the app is looking for additional information that it usually stores when it creates a user - but Hazard Ready didn't create that user, Django did.
+To fix that, go to http://server.ip/admin/auth/user/ and select that user, then click 'Save'.
+You don't have to change anything.
-5. There are other pieces of content that you can and should edit, though!
-They are bits of text and other information that show up on this site.
+5. `Disasterinfosite` has content that you can and should edit!
+They are bits of text and other information that show up on this site, as well as information about how to display certain things on the site..
-6. **Important Links** - Add as many of these as you want.
-They show up under 'Important Links' when location-specific information is found.
-You can put any text in the 'link' field and web addresses are turned into links automatically.
-The title shows up in bold over each link.
+  1. **Shapefile Groups** - When you imported data, you were asked for a group name for your shapefiles, so that you can present, say, all your earthquake data togther, all your volcano data together, and so on.
+This is the place where you can choose display names for those groups that show up on the site, and configure the order in which they will appear on the page with all the content.
+You can also add a note at the top of the section that they appear in.
-8. **Site Settings** - Basic information about this site and who created it.
+  1. **Site Settings** - Basic information about this site and who created it.
 This stuff shows up in the page headers and footers, as well as in the introductory text on the landing page.
-The 'who made this' section especially deserves lots of details, and the Data Download link is if you'd like to share the data that you used to create this site.
+The `about text` and 'who made this' sections especially deserve lots of details, and the Data Download link is if you'd like to share the data that you used to create this site.
 The site title is the big text at the top.
+  1. **Snugget Sections** - Inside shapefile groups, [snuggets](#importing-snuggets) are also in groups by section name.
+Here, you can choose a display name for those sections, an order in which it will appear inside the shapefile group, and whether it is always shown, or collapsed into a header that just shows the display name.

 ### Deploying to the web via Apache